bmarandel/Collect-Files-Via-McAfee-ePO/README.md

 ![](./img/dump_process.png)

-#### Note
-If you want to follow the progression of your actions or review the one that have been taken previously, click Menu -> Action History.
+**Note:** _If you want to follow the progression of your actions or review the one that have been taken previously, click Menu -> Action History._

 ### Preparing the file for collect from McAfee ePO